purifyjs/core/README.md

 - **Build Step Required**: JSX necessitates a build step, adding complexity to the development workflow.
 In contrast, **purify.js** avoids this, enabling a simpler and more streamlined development process by working directly with native JavaScript and TypeScript.

-- **Attributes vs. Properties**: In **purify.js**, you can differentiate between attributes and properties of an element while building it, which is not currently possible with JSX.
+- **Attributes vs. Properties**: In purify.js, you can clearly distinguish between attributes and properties while building elements, which is not currently possible with JSX.
 This distinction enhances clarity and control when defining element characteristics.

 JSX is not part of this library natively, but a wrapper can be made quite easily.